D-Pow/mock-requests/ReadMe.md

 ## Features

-This library was made for the purpose of allowing developers to be able to continue to write their code as normal even when their network or APIs are down.
+This library was made for the purpose of allowing developers to be able to continue to write their code as normal even when their APIs are down, not set up yet, or don't have internet at all.
-In particular, most other network-mocking libraries are not user friendly in that they **force users to re-write** their code to use mocks and then **change it back later** in order to use real network requests.
+In particular, most other network-mocking libraries are not user friendly in that they **force users to re-write** their source code to use mocks and then **change it back later** in order to use real network requests.
 This library differs from all the others in that it allows you to continue writing code **as normal** while still using mock network activity.

 Specific benefits provided by this library that aren't offered in others:
 * You don't have to replace your usage of async calls with mocks.
 This means no more replacing `fetch` with `Promise.resolve(desiredResponse)`!
 * You don't have to do any painful configuration, such as running your own server, to host mock data.
 This also means no need to change URLs from `website.com/api` to `localhost/api`.
 * No confusing interfaces or multi-step procedures to getting started.
-Simply configure it *once* in your source code and you're good to go
+Simply configure it *once* and you're good to go.
 * This is designed to work along with third-party libraries, including [Axios](https://github.com/axios/axios), so they function as normal while still giving you the mocks you want.
 * This can easily be used alongside `jest` for testing!
 As long as `fetch` and `XMLHttpRequest` are defined in a test setup file, you can use this library as normal to mock all async responses.
-* **Dynamically update mock responses** based on request payloads and the previous mock response object
+* **Dynamically update mock responses** based on request payloads and the previous mock response object in order to mimic back-end alterations of data.
-* Configurable outside the src folder such that the **mock code isn't bundled with production code**
+* Configurable outside the src folder such that the **mock code isn't bundled with production code**.
-* Customizable mock response resolution delay to mimic natural network interactions
+* Customizable mock response resolution delay to **mimic natural network interactions**.

 ## Installation

 Using npm (see the [npm package](https://www.npmjs.com/package/mock-requests)):

-`npm install mock-requests`
+`npm i -D mock-requests`

 Using locally installed repo with git: